barchart/cmdtyStats-doc/docs/content/USDA.md

 * [File delivery](https://www.barchart.com/cmdty/contact) over FTP/SFTP

 ### What time the latest data is made available?
-The United States Department of Agriculture data is updated on day of report release at 10:30 am CST.
+The Crop Progress report data is updated on every Monday at 16:00 pm CST.
+The WASDE report is updated on the day of release at 12:30 pm CST.
+The Crop Production report is updated on the day of release at 12:00 pm CST.
+The Export Sales report is updated every Thursday at 8:00 am CST.
+The Cattle on Feed report is updated on the day of release at 14:50 pm CST.
+The Grain Stocks report is updated on the day of release at 12:30 pm CST.
+The Livestock Slaughter report is updated second last Thursday at 15:00 pm CST.
+The Cold Storage report is updated on the day of release at 15:00 pm CST.
+The Hogs and Pigs report is updated on the last Thursday of release at 15:00 pm CST.
+The Fats and Oils report is updated on the first working day of each month at 15:00 pm CST.
+The Agricultural Prices report is updated on the last working day of each month at 15:00 pm CST.
+The Dairy Products report is updated on the first Friday of each month at 14:30 pm CST.
+Other reports are updated from source at 7:00 am CST.

 ### Are sample files available?
 Yes, sample files can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.

 ### Where can I find collateral on how to understand this data?
-United States Department of Agriculture's [website](https://www.cftc.gov/) provides information on methodology, coverage, and use cases to help better understand the data.
+United States Department of Agriculture's [website](https://www.usda.gov/) provides information on methodology, coverage, and use cases to help better understand the data.

 ### Is free trial available?
 Trials can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.